VisionSystemsInc/open-sentinel-map/README.md

     SPATIAL_CELL/
         {ID}_{YEAR}.npz
 ```
 where each .npz file is a compressed numpy file containing the 32-bit float Bottom-of-Atmosphere imagery data.
-The bands are grouped by resolution, and accessible using the key gsd_{RESOLUTION} (i.e. "gsd_10", "gsd_20", "gsd_60").
+The bands are grouped by spatial resolution, and accessible using the key "gsd_{RESOLUTION}" (i.e. "gsd_10", "gsd_20", "gsd_60").

 The "gsd_10" array bands have the order blue, green, red, and then NIR.
 The "gsd_20" bands have 4 vegetation red edge bands, followed by two SWIR bands.
 The "gsd_60" array consists of the coastal aerosol and water vapour bands.
 The exact corresponding bands from the Sentinel-2 platform are listed in the below table.
 Find more information about these spectral bands [here](https://gisgeography.com/sentinel-2-bands-combinations/).